 There are many surgical options today that will prolong and enhance the lives of people with heart disease.
 For more than 40 years, the cardiac surgeons at Barnes-Jewish & Washington University Heart & Vascular Center have been pioneering many of those options, including the Maze procedure for atrial fibrillation, the endovascular treatment of aortic aneurysms, and the use of minimally invasive surgery to repair heart valves.
-U.S. News & World Report ranks the Heart & Vascular Center as one of the top 10 heart and heart surgery programs in the nation.

 Our cardiac surgeons offer a full spectrum of treatment options, using the most up-to-date surgical therapy available.
 We perform approximately 1,200 major cardiac procedures with 1,800 total cardiac procedures.
 More than 500 heart transplants have been performed since the transplant program began in 1985, with survival rates that surpass national statistics.
 And we have one of only 20 teams in the U.S. who can implant the temporary artificial heart.